This sermon was offered on June 10, 2018 at Saint Luke’s, Birmingham, AL

 Social media has blown up with young people pleading with anyone who is struggling and considering endangering their lives to reach out for help.
 Your clergy echoes their plea.
 If you are struggling, call us.
 Call suicide hotlines.
 If you are concerned about a friend or a family member, reach out, listen, love, and encourage him or her to get help.

-Speaking of social media, be mindful—are my posts, my words, the images I project building up, or tearing down?
+Speaking of social media, be mindful-are my posts, my words, the images I project building up, or tearing down?
+Broadband Search reports that, on average, people spent 144 minutes a day social networking in 2018.
+This is an extremely long time and might be one of the reasons that so many people are struggling with their mental health.
 We all have a responsibility here.

 Factors involved with mental health are complex and varied.
 This is a medical, emotional, and spiritual issue.
 Research tells us that “People who regularly attend…religious services are less likely to suffer from depression and other psychiatric illnesses than those who don’t.”